 The smart locks run on battery so even if there is a power outage you can be sure the safety isn’t compromised.

 What happens if the smart lock battery fails?

 All smart locks are provided with a low battery warning feature.
-Smart lock warns you few days well before it goes out of battery power.
+Smart lock warns you a few days well before it goes out of battery power.

 In a scenario, the AA batteries go out of power.
 Some brands provide terminals under the lock to provide power from the external battery source to lock/unlock.

 Alternatively, you also have an option to operate from the keypad/keys as the case may be.